Cosmo-Tech/cosmotech-api/doc/Apis/TwingraphApi.md

 # **batchUploadUpdate**
 > TwinGraphBatchResult batchUploadUpdate(organization\_id, graph\_id, twinGraphQuery, body)

 Async batch update by loading a CSV file on a graph instance

+    Async batch update by loading a CSV file on a graph instance